videoDAC/streaming-back-end/README.md

-# _Infinite Digital Stage_
+# _Streaming Back-End_

-If you are a seasoned devOps professional, you can build an _Infinite Digital Stage_, use the [simple build document](./BUIDL.md).
+If you are a seasoned devOps professional, you can build a _Streaming Back-End_, use the [simple build document](./BUIDL.md).

 For everyone else, read on.

-An _Infinite Digital Stage_ is a virtual space which anyone can "perform" on.

-Performances on the stage are streamed via digital Audio-Visual (AV) content via RTMP.
+A _Streaming Back-End_ is all the infrastructure required to provide a back end steaming platform.
+It is optimised for live streaming, but can also handle dead streaming (streaming recorded content from a disk).

+Streams are published to the Streaming Back-End via `RTMP`.

+Streams are played from the Streaming Back-End via `HLS` over `HTTP`.

 ## Specific description

-Specifically, _Infinite Digital Stage_ is a server-based media streaming software platform.
+Specifically, _Streaming Back-End_ is a server-based media streaming software platform.

 Anyone on the internet can:

-- stream AV content _to_ the _Infinite Digital Stage_
+- stream AV content _to_ the _Streaming Back-End_

-- stream AV content _from_ the _Infinite Digital Stage_ for viewing
+- stream AV content _from_ the _Streaming Back-End_ for viewing

 ### Special feature